Trusted WordPress tutorials, when you need them most.

 Keep in mind that the classic editor comes with a built-in special characters feature.

-First, you need to open up a new or existing post in the editor.
+First, open a new or existing post in the editor.
 Next, click on the kitchen sink button.

-This will expand the second row of formatting options where you have to click the ‘Special character’ button.
+This will expand the second row of formatting options, where you must click the ‘Special character’ button.

 Special characters button in the old editor